NourDjihan/ClassBlueprintExperimentScenarios/Questions.md

  ### isInternalImplementation
   - How many methods are considered private methods ?
 In other words, what are the methods that could be modified without breaking other code?

+## isContant
+- What are the methods that send a value ?
+-